-This recipe is a very simple one to do and the results are just what you would envision: tons more flavor than store-boughts, a little less sweet, and a little zestier.
+This bread and butter pickles recipe is a very simple one to do and the results are just what you would envision: tons more flavor than store-boughts, a little less sweet, and a little zestier.
 The better the cucumbers means the better the pickles, and local ones win most taste tests.
-Even better, grow your own!
+Even better, grow your own.
 In a pinch, English-style cucumbers are good because of their tender skin that hasn’t been sprayed with that wax.
-I don’t like to cook the cucumbers in the pickling liquid, but rather to pour the liquid over the cucumbers and let the heat of the liquid do the rest.
+I don’t like to cook cucumbers in the pickling liquid; rather I pour the liquid over the cucumbers and let the heat of the liquid do the rest.
 This means the vegetables don’t overcook, resulting in a crisper pickle.

-These pickles are what we pair with a torchon of foie gras, because of an unease with anything too fancy.–Hugh Acheson
+These bread and butter pickles are what we pair with a torchon of foie gras, because of an unease with anything too fancy.–Hugh Acheson

 LC Picky About Pickles Note

-In our experience, a good many people pretty like only the kind of pickles they grew up with.
-These are not pickles for those people.
+In our experience, a good many people pretty much like only the sort of pickles they grew up with during childhood.
+These bread and butter pickles are not the pickles for those people.
 These are pickles for the open-minded.
-Witness the intriguing ingredient list, which calls for cukes, Vidalias, fennel seeds (wouldn’t some slivers of fennel be lovely pickled like this?!), turmeric, mustard seeds, allspice, cider vinegar, sugar, and a few other surprises.
-Even better, you can make these as quick pickles, simply putting them in the fridge and consuming them within 10 or so days.
-Or you can process them the old-fashioned way in their jars and put them up for next winter.
-As a complete non sequitur, we’ve no idea where the saying “in a pickle” comes from, though we have to say, we’d love to find ourselves in a jar of these slightly sweet specimens…
+Witness the intriguing ingredient list, which calls for cukes, Vidalias, turmeric, mustard seeds, and allspice, among a few other surprises, including fennel seeds (wouldn’t some slivers of fresh fennel be lovely pickled like this?!).
+Perhaps even better than the ingredient list, though, is the fact that you can make these as quick pickles, meaning you can simply put them in the fridge and consume them within 10 or so days, or you can process them the old-fashioned way in jars and put them up for next winter.
+While we’re on the topic of pickles, as an almost non sequitur, we’ve no idea where the saying “in a pickle” comes from, though we have to say, we’d love to find ourselves in a jar of these slightly sweet specimens.

 Special Equipment: pint-size canning jars